ChimeraCoder/gopherbot/README.md

 * Verify that `proto.Client.Join` works correctly.
   Specifically the part where we identify ourselves with chanserv.
-* Determine correct use of `atomic.CompareAndSwapPointer`.
-  Notably in `main.Config.SetNickname`.
 * Implement command parser and handler.
 * Implement user tracking through sessions.